pantheon-systems/documentation/source/content/plugins-known-issues.md

 <ReviewDate date="2022-03-24" />

 **Issue:** The [Smush Pro](https://wpmudev.com/docs/wpmu-dev-plugins/smush/) plugin requires NGINX configuration for WebP image support.
 This results in issues with assuming write access.
 In some cases, there is also an issue with the image library processing using a temporary filesystem.
+Both scenarios are incompatible with Pantheon's platform.

 **Solution:** Consider using Pantheon's [AGCDN](/guides/professional-services/advanced-global-cdn) as an alternative.
 AGCDN provides image optimization that saves PHP resources without the need for a plugin.